Trans. José Leitão

 Published September 2017.

-This is a limited, numbered edition of 200 copies.
+Our standard edition is is a limited, numbered edition of 200 copies.
 The text is printed on 100gsm Kaskad Eider Vellum, the book is rustically bound in natural cotton cloth with black endpapers and ribbon, and has black stamping on the front and spine.
 Paperback edition ISBN 978-1-907881-81-7.

-ALL SHIPPING OF THIS EDITION IS TRACKED AND INSURED.
+ALL SHIPPING OF THE STANDARD LIMITED EDITION IS TRACKED AND INSURED.

 We cannot accept orders to PO Boxes for this title.